 Are home ellipticals worth it?

-Depending on the features you’re looking to have on your budget elliptical, you may spend anywhere from $100 to $1,000.
-If you want a longer stride, a better warranty, added pulse sensors, or extra stability, you do end up paying more.
+Depending on the features you want on your budget elliptical, you may spend anywhere from $100 to $1,000.
+If you want a longer stride, a better warranty, added pulse sensors, or extra stability, you will pay more.

 There are many budget ellipticals that do not require a subscription.
-We like the Horizon Fitness EX-59 best because it it priced around $600 and has lots of great features.
+We like the Horizon Fitness EX-59 best because it is priced around $700 and has lots of great features.

 Further reading